In this expository article, you’ll see what to expect in your next Personal Training job interview and much more.

 1. Know the name of your interviewer – People like being called by their name, and it’s the polite thing to do too.

-You may need to do a little research to find out who will be conducting your interview, but I promise it’ll be time well spent.
+You may need to do some research to find out who will be conducting your interview, but I promise it’ll be time well spent.

-2. Arrive early – Because you know where you are going and how you are going to get there, arriving early should be a given.
+2. Arrive early – Because you know where you are going and how you will get there, arriving early should be a given.

 But, to make absolutely sure you won’t be late, set off from home and arrive early.